Through patient, caregiver, community and team collaboration, Calvert Memorial Hospital created a program to educate, engage and empower patients.

 Medication Assistance Program (MAP) and Transportation Assistance Program (TAP)

-CMH utilizes hospital funded financial assistance programs to help patients pay for essential medications, medical supplies or transportation to medical appointments.
+CHMC utilizes hospital funded financial assistance programs to help patients pay for essential medications, medical supplies or transportation to medical appointments.

 CARES Grand Rounds

 This community-focused committee serves in an advisory capacity to facilitate identification of potential solutions to care challenges and gaps for high utilization group patients.

 - Provision of safe, quality patient care in an optimal setting.

 - Awareness, education and accessibility of Calvert health system and community-based programs and resources.